matiuhart/vaultwarden-replace-secrets-action/README.md

 This action is based on a bash script that was created to integrate Vaultwarden to Github Actions for secrets replacements.
 Currently, Vaultwarden doesn't support Bitwarden Public API/Organization API key, it limits the usage of Github Actions snippets developed for BitWarden.
 Also, it can work with Bitwarden

 ## How it works?
 The script will search defined Linux environment variables inside of the provided file as a parameter (used as a template).
-For each variable found in the file will search an entry (with the same variable name) in Vaultwarden, then   will create a new file with .replaced suffix adding the secrets values with envsubst.
+For each variable found in the template file, it will search a Vaultwarden entry with the same name of the variable, then   will create a new file with .replaced suffix replacing the values with envsubst.

 ## Inputs